tophat/commit-watch/README.md

 | COMMIT_WATCH_OUTPUT_DIR      | Defaults to `./artifacts/test_results/commitwatch/`. | Directory to write the junit report to.                                                              |
 | COMMIT_WATCH_OUTPUT_FILENAME | Defaults to `commitwatch.junit.xml`.                 | The name of the junit report.                                                                        |
 | VERBOSE                      | Defaults to `0`.                                     | Whether to enable verbose mode.                                                                      |

+These variables can be set in the folowing ways:
+1. By having environment variables with matching names.
+2. By specifying a config file containing the variables when running the command.
+3. By specifying the variables in the command line arguments when running the command.

+To use specify a config file use the --config-file cli argument to pass in the relative path of the file.

+To pass in any specific config parameter as a command line argument use the parameter name as a cli argument. ex. commit-watch --COMMITWATCH_GITHUB_TOKEN password123

+If config parameters are present from multiple sources they are used in the following order:

+1. Configs passed in as cli args
+2. Configs from a config file
+3. Environment variable configs

 ## Contributors ✨